rasmussig/SearchEngine/README.md

 4. **LoadBalancer** - Distribuerer requests til multiple SearchAPI instances
 5. **ConsoleSearch** - Kommandolinje søge-interface (deprecated, brug SearchAPI)

+The class library Shared contains classes that are used by the indexer and SearchAPI.
+It contains:

+- Paths containing static paths to databases (used by both indexer and SearchAPI)
+- BEDocument (BE for Business Entity) - a class representing a document
+- Config containing global configuration settings

 **Arkitektur Flow:**
 ```
 Data Files → Indexer → Database → DatabaseSplitter → Shards